FreshBI/Innovation-Repository/Deneb/Sankey/README.md

 - This dataset defines the max value of the sankey, this helps with scale later on

 #### 4. plottedStacks
-- This dataset defines the max value of the sankey, this helps with scale later on
+- Defines the bounds for Stacks on the chart

 #### 5. finalTable
-- This dataset defines the max value of the sankey, this helps with scale later on
+- This is the final definition of the datset

 #### 6. linkTable
-- This dataset defines the max value of the sankey, this helps with scale later on
+- Defines the bounds for links on the chart

-## Power Queries
+## Power Queries {#powerquery}

 ### 1. Data Extraction